 Challenges of biodegradable nappy brands

 Still, Ecoriginal nappies are not compostable.
 However, their packaging is 100 per cent home compostable which is excellent.
-When discussing the sustainable value of the Ecorignial nappy, we have come a long way, and a lot of sustainable goals are achieved.
+Therefore, when discussing the sustainable value of the Ecorignial nappy, we have come a long way, and many sustainable goals are achieved.

 Did you know it can take up hundreds of years to break down regular disposable nappies?
 (Yes you heard this correctly, it can take 150 up to 500 years for a plastic nappy to break down on a landfill site).
 However, it may not be perfect, wouldn’t you agree that reducing this down to 90 days is not less than an extraordinary achievement?